Jalan Ipoh MRT station

 The Jalan Ipoh MRT station is a mass rapid transit (MRT) station that serves the suburb of Segambut and Taman Kaya in Kuala Lumpur, Malaysia.
-It is one of the stations as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the Putrajaya Line (SSP Line).
+It is one of the stations as part of the Klang Valley Mass Rapid Transit (KVMRT) project on the Putrajaya Line (PY Line or formerly known as Sungai Buloh-Serdang-Putrajaya Line).

 Station features

 Location

 The station is located along Jalan Ipoh and directly in front of the Mutiara Complex mall.
-It is the only half-sunken station in Malaysia, whereby it was constructed on the ground slightly below the current level.
+It is one of the half-sunken stations in Malaysia, whereby it was constructed on the ground slightly below the current level.

 Schools such as the Chong Hwa Independent High School, SJK (C) Lai Chee and SMK (P) Jalan Ipoh are within walking distance from the station.
 While nearby residential buildings covered by this station include Sang Suria Condominium, The Maple and The Pano.

 Exits and entrances

 This station has 3 entrances.
 Entrance A being the closest to the Mutiara Complex, Entrance B is located on the opposite side of the road near to Taman Kaya and schools, while Entrance C is located further away from the station near to the bus stop and taxi stand.